dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 6. Any obligations, vacations, or plans for the summer that may require scheduling during the GSoC work period.
-    -   We expect the your GSoC projec to be your primary focus over the summer.
+    -   We expect the your GSoC project to be your primary focus over the summer.
 It should not be regarded as a part-time occupation.
     -   If you feel that you can manage other work obligations concurrently with your Summer of Code project, make your case